Skip to main content

 Thank you to the stakeholders who took part and provided their time and expertise.

-The Final National Point of Referral - Community Consultations Summary 2023 provides a summary of feedback from individuals and communities.
-The Final National Point of Referral - Service Sector and Government Consultations Summary 2023 outlines a summary of the feedback heard from sector representatives, peak bodies and government agencies.
+The Final National Point of Referral – Community Consultations Summary 2023 summarises feedback from individuals and communities.
+The Final National Point of Referral – Service Sector and Government Consultations Summary 2023 outlines the feedback heard from sector representatives, peak bodies and government agencies.

-Stakeholders who participated in these consultations were invited to provide feedback on the draft summaries, which has been incorporated into the final documents.
+We invited stakeholders who participated in these consultations to provide feedback on the draft summaries, which wen incorporated into the final documents.

 As part of the Supporting Quality Engagement with Children project, the National Children’s Commissioner consulted with children and young people to inform approaches to help seeking and service access.
-These consultations were undertaken in urban, regional, and remote locations across all Australian states and territories and will contribute to the evidence base informing the design and implementation of the national point of referral.
-Please visit the Supporting Quality Engagement with Children page for more information.
+These consultations took place in urban, regional, and remote locations across all Australian states and territories.
+They will contribute to the evidence base informing the design and implementation of the national point of referral.
+Visit the Supporting Quality Engagement with Children- external site page for more information.

 The consultation outcomes will inform our approach to developing, delivering and evaluating the preferred service model for the national point of referral.
-We are working with states and territories to finalise the proposed service model in 2024.
+We are working with states and territories to finalise the proposed service model.

 In 2022, we contracted Lonergan Research to undertake public consultations to inform the design and delivery of: